pjakiela/ECON523/exercises/E10-power.md

 ### Question 5

-Now we will consider a completely different data set: the data on access to microfinance that we used in Empirical Exercise 6 and again in Empirical Exercise 9.
+Now we will consider a completely different data set: [the data on access to microfinance that we used in Empirical Exercise 6 and again in Empirical Exercise 9](https://pjakiela.github.io/ECON379/exercises/E6-BanerjeeEtAl-data.dta).
+Load this data set.
 We are going to use the variable `bizprofit_1`, which measures microenterprise profits.
 Unlike the knowledge variable used above, the standard deviation of `bizprofit_1` is large relative to its mean.

 What is the mean of `bizprofit_1`?
 What is the standard deviation of `bizprofit_1`?